skip to main content

 Oral History Legacy Project

 As part of the closing down process of WSA(NZ) an oral history project was undertaken to preserve memories of our fabulous Association, which came into being fifty years ago as part of 'second wave feminism'.
+We expect the project to be of continuing interest to feminist scholars, historians, and students.
 Nicky Newton was commissioned to manage the project, aided by Hilary Lapsley from the Association.
-An Oversight Group consisted of historians Keri Mills and Charlotte Greenhaulgh.
+An Oversight Group consisted of historians Keri Mills and Charlotte Greenhalgh.

 Our project was also informed by Nicky Newton's experience on the Global Feminisms project.
-There was also an earlier oral history project of members by Jill Abigail in the late 1990s.
+There was also an earlier oral history project of members by Jill Abigail in the late 1990s, which are lodged in the National Library.
 Our aim was to document the intervening years since those interviews, as well as to add further narratives and lived experiences of some of the key players.

 Advice was taken from the National Library and the National Oral History Association of New Zealand (NOHANZ).
 The interviews on Zoom video and audio will be placed within the Oral History and Sound Collection of the Alexander Turnbull Library, along with transcripts and consent forms.
 The 12 participants also consented to their interviews being placed on this website, where they are accessible to a wider audience.
 The interviews give a vivid picture of the experiences with the Association and the wider women's studies and feminist communities over the last decades, including inspiring moments and challenges.